 4. A check in the amount of $380 made payable to “U.S. Department of Homeland Security”

-5. A photocopy of any previous EAD cards
+5. A copy of any previous EAD cards

-7. A photocopy of the biographic page of the passport and any extension pages
+7. A copy of the biographic page of your passport and any extension pages

 8. Two recent passport photos

-The international student advisor will review the documentation and discuss eligibility for the benefit.
-ISSS will notify the student via email when the new I-20 is ready to be signed.
+Your international student advisor will review the documentation and discuss your eligibility for the benefit.
+ISSS will notify you via email when the new I-20 is ready to be signed.
 ISSS requires five business days for processing.
 Once the new I-20 is signed, ISSS will mail the application to USCIS.
 If the application is approved, an EAD will be mailed to ISSS, and ISSS will again notify the student that it is ready for pickup.